zsmartsystems/com.zsmartsystems.zigbee/com.zsmartsystems.zigbee.autocode/src/main/resources/zcl_definition.md

 |Bypass Result              |N x Unsigned 8-bit Integer |

 ##### Bypass Result
-An array of Zone IDs for each zone requested to be bypassed via the Bypass command whereX is equal to the value of the Number of Zones field.
+An array of Zone IDs for each zone requested to be bypassed via the Bypass command where X is equal to the value of the Number of Zones field.
 The order of results for Zone IDs SHALL be the same as the order of Zone IDs sent in the Bypass command by the IAS ACE client.